Brunus75/memento/bookmarks.md

 * How to Enhance Your Website Layouts With SVG Shapes : https://webdesign.tutsplus.com/tutorials/website-layouts-with-svg-shapes--cms-35259
 * 100 Free Fonts for Commercial and Personal Use : https://www.hongkiat.com/blog/free-fonts-for-commercial-personal-use
 * Générateur de formes rondes : https://squircley.app/
+* A visual generator to build organic-looking shapes with the help of the CSS3 border-radius property : https://9elements.github.io/fancy-border-radius/

 ### UX/UI